DanteUkraine/playwright-elements/README.md

 ### Fixture use page
 Just a representation of function [Use page](#use-page) as fixture.
-`usePage` allows user to perform actions in specific page.
-Pages may be from different contexts.
+`usePage` allows user to perform actions in another context.
+In case you need to use second tab in the same context use `BrowserInstance.swith`

-use case:
+Use case:
 ```ts
 type TestFixtures = { secondContextPage: Page, useSecondContext: <T>(callback: () => Promise<T>) => Promise<T> };